3vasi0n89/Home-Assistant-Notification-Center-Hub/README.md

     call_inside_weather: 1
 ```

 **Additionally if you want to send both a TTS and Text notification then call like this:** (Note.
 The notify variable is used for text notifications.
-The value for the variable must match the service part of your notify.entity_id, e.g. mine is notify.ios_joes_iphone so I use ios_joes_iphone)
+The value for the variable must match the service part of your notify.entity_id, e.g. mine is notify.ios_family so I use ios_family)
 ```
 - service: script.speech_engine
   data:
   call_greeting: 1
   call_welcome_home: 1
   call_inside_weather: 1
-  notify: "ios_joes_iphone"
+  notify: "ios_family"
   person: "Joe"
 ```